Swayamg27/NIFTY-50-War-Aware-Stock-Predictor/README.md

 - *NIFTY 50 GARCH Volatility Analysis*
 - *NIFTY 50 War-Aware Direction Predictor (this project)*

+> **Disclaimer:** This project is for educational and portfolio purposes only.
+It does not constitute financial advice.

 > *"Markets can remain irrational longer than geopolitical crises can last — but the data always leaves a trace."*